regregex/OS126/README.md

   (it too can be [reassembled][15] to work with this OS).
 - Slogger's Tape to Challenger 3 ROM (T2C3) 1.00 jumps to the hard-coded
   address of the OSBYTE handler in OS 1.20, causing a crash on the next call to OSBYTE.
-(Patch &8F15 = `JMP &E886`.)
+(Patch &8F15 = `JMP &E887`.)
-- Many software titles, especially games, decrypt themselves using the contents of the OS ROM as a key.
+- Many software titles, especially games, decrypt themselves using the OS ROM contents as a key.
 These titles are incompatible with OS 1.26 / NOSP.

 [1]:  https://mdfs.net/Archive/BBCMicro/2006/10/14/174712.htm
 [2]:  https://stardot.org.uk/forums/viewtopic.php?p=358510#p358510